PopovMP/config-json/README.md

   "arr": [1, 2]
 }
 ```

-Have a `config-local.json` file with your private settings as follows:
+Example `config-local.json` file with your private settings as follows:

 ```json
 {